 Remuneration decision-making process

 The Personnel Committee of the Board of Directors is responsible for planning the remuneration of the President and CEO and the Posti Leadership Team members and setting the principles for the remuneration covering all Posti personnel.
 The Board of Directors determines the remuneration of the President and CEO and other executives appointed by the Board.
-Remuneration of the Posti Leadership Team members may be approved by the Chair of the Personnel Committee upon the authorization of the Board.
-Remuneration of the Board of Directors is decided by the AGM.
+The Annual General Meeting decides on the remuneration of the Board of Directors based on proposal prepared and presented by the Shareholders’ Nomination Board.

-The Annual General Meeting decides on the remuneration of the Board of Directors.
+Annual General Meeting | Decides on the remuneration for the Board of Directors.
+Authorizes the Board to resolve on remuneration payable in shares. |

 Remuneration of the Board of Directors, the CEO and the Leadership Team